National Portrait Gallery | It’s Had a Facelift

 The National Portrait Gallery has been out of the picture for way too long.

-It’s been three years since we’ve been able to stare at the faces of Britain’s most famous (in painting, photo and sculpture form), but now, after a £35 million spruce-up, one of London’s best art galleries is just about ready to come back.
+It’s been three years since we’ve been able to stare at the faces of Britain’s most famous (in painting, photo and sculpture form), but now, after a £35 million spruce-up, one of London’s best art galleries is back.

-As merely being an ‘art gallery’ doesn’t quite cut it these days, food, drink and an events programme will all have prominent roles to play in the NPG’s facelift, too.
-Like its neighbour the National Gallery, expect art after dark (and special events) with weekend hours extending beyond the evenings once the opening frenzy settles down a bit.
-Then, The Portrait, the aptly-named restaurant with top views over the London skyline, will be back in action with Richard Corrigan (the Irishman behind Bentley’s, Daffodil Mulligan and Dickies Bar) as chef.
-Audrey Green, meanwhile, a cafe from the Daisy Green group (Scarlett Green, Darcie & May Green etc), will look after the lunchtime/afternoon crowds.
-And apparently, it’ll tend to those who want to hang around the gallery once it closes as well, as it’ll transition into a ‘sophisticated cocktail bar’ late into the night serving drinks made with London’s best small spirit producers and their own in-house infusions.
+As merely being an ‘art gallery’ doesn’t quite cut it these days, food, drink and an events programme all have prominent roles to play in the NPG’s facelift, too.
+Like its neighbour the National Gallery, there’s art after dark (and special events) with weekend hours extending beyond the evenings once the opening frenzy settles down a bit.
+The Portrait, the aptly-named restaurant with top views over the London skyline, now boasts Richard Corrigan (the Irishman behind Bentley’s, Daffodil Mulligan and Dickies Bar) as chef.
+Audrey Green, meanwhile, a two-floor cafe from the Daisy Green group (Scarlett Green, Darcie & May Green etc), looks after the lunchtime/afternoon crowds.
+And also it’ll tend to those who want to hang around the gallery once it closes as well, as it transitions into a ‘sophisticated cocktail bar’ late into the night serving drinks made with London’s best small spirit producers and their own in-house infusions.

 The National Portrait Gallery | St. Martin’s Place, London WC2H 0HE